-So, while our military doctrine shifted to adopt to the changing battlefield, IDF doctrine was forged and honed for years with it in mind
+So, while our military doctrine shifted to adapt to the changing battlefield, IDF doctrine was forged and honed for years with it in mind.

 More than you think.

-Just as the IDF don’t rely on volume of fire to neutralize assailants until melee range, so too should armed home-defenders stateside.
+Just as the IDF doesn’t rely on volume of fire to neutralize assailants until melee range, so too should armed home-defenders, stateside.
 Which is another reason why I’ll argue until I’m blue in the face, that a modern sporting rifle trumps a shotgun for home defense if collateral damage is of any concern.

 So how should shooters integrate this into their home defense repertoire?

 Learn to make shots on small targets in low light under stressful conditions.
 Take your home defense carbine or pistol of choice to the range, and do some jumping jacks and pushups until fatigue, but not failure.
 Now try to fire hammered pairs into your target.